 I wouldn’t go so far as to call myself a local yet but I have come to feel at home in this city and seen more of its tourist offerings than any other part of New Zealand.
 And most parts of the world, come to think of it!

 So today I’m going to put my knowledge of the coolest little capital in the world to good use.
 Read on for my list of top things to do in Wellington, including plenty that are 100% free!

 As you’d expect from a national museum, Te Papa has a broad and impressive collection.
 What sets it world apart from any museum I’ve ever visited, though, are its extraordinary collaborations with Wellington-based special effects and design company, Weta Workshop.

-Co-founded by Peter Jackson and most famous for their work on the Lord of the Rings trilogy, the company has brought its talent for hyper-realistic model work to the acclaimed Gallipoli exhibition among others (Bug Lab, earlier this year, was geared towards kids but equally staggering).
-I do recommend exploring the whole museum, but Gallipoli is truly unmissable!
+Co-founded by Peter Jackson and most famous for their work on the Lord of the Rings trilogy, the company has brought its talent for hyper-realistic model work to the acclaimed Gallipoli exhibition among others.
+I do recommend exploring the whole museum for fascinating glimpses into the country’s maori and settler past, but Gallipoli is truly unmissable!

 The sanctuary is also a haven in the middle of the city.
 You can wander amongst the green and the birdsong with very little suggestion that you’re in the country’s capital.